NEW FLEXIBLE WORK BEST PRACTICES, EMERGENCY PLANNING & RELATED RESOURCES (as of 3/13/20)

 Flextime — Employees choose their starting and quitting times from a range of available hours.
 These periods are usually at either end of a "core" time during which most department business takes place.

-4/10 or 3/12 - Compressed Work Week — Under this arrangement, employees work four 10-hour days or three 12-hour days.
-This option is allowed for both Exempt and Non-Exempt employees.
+4/10 - Compressed Work Week — Under this arrangement, employees work four 10-hour days.
+This option may be allowed for both Exempt and Non-Exempt employees at the discretion of the employee's supervisor.

 9/80 Work Schedule: